chef-boneyard/chef-rfc/rfc026-remove-http-config-files.md

 ## Specification

-1. Get rid of all code that lets you treat Chef::Config.config_file as an http or https URL (in ConfigFetcher primarily).
+1. Get rid of all code that lets you treat Chef::Config.config_file as an HTTP or HTTPS URL (in ConfigFetcher primarily).
 2. Make it an error when you specify a config file that does not exist.

 ## Rationale